 A classic game with a new meaning

-Unfortunately, not a single set of those same magnates of chess has survived to this day, but correspondence and archaeological finds have allowed us to recreate this game...
+Unfortunately, not a single set of that magnates’ chess has survived to this day, but correspondence and archaeological finds have allowed us to recreate this game...

 In the late 1990s, Aliaksandr Astroŭski, a professor at the Hrodna Medical University, invented chess on the basis of classical one, with a significant deepening of the plot.
 In 2010 Mikalaj Tamaševič finalized the rules of the game, added political and cultural features from the history of Belarus and Eastern Europe, revived the old names of the pieces.